 Who can participate in this project?

-For at least the first year, only those students who are attending a high school that is part of the West Virginia GEAR UP high school will receive text messages.
+For at least the first year, only those students who are attending a high school that is part of the text messaging pilot will receive text messages.

 But won’t other students (other than those listed as eligible) see the opt-in field on their college applications and other college-planning materials?

 Yes, the opt-in field will visible on college application and planning forms that are used statewide.
 Other students can choose to provide their information so that they can receive messages if the program is expanded beyond the pilot group.

-Which high schools are part of the West Virginia GEAR UP program?
+Which high schools are part of the text messaging pilot?

 Meadow Bridge High School